-Toxic gas detectors and oxygen gas detectors detect the presence of gases in a specified area, and sound an alarm when they reach dangerous levels.
+Industrial toxic gas and oxygen gas detectors monitor the presence of gases in a specified area and sound an alarm when they reach dangerous levels.
 Gas detectors are typically installed where there is a potential for a gas leak, and where unsafe gas levels pose an immediate danger to workers or equipment.
-Toxic gas detectors are widely used by industries including gas and oil, medical, mining, nuclear, construction, food and beverage and industrial.
+Toxic gas detectors are widely used by industries including gas and oil, medical, mining, nuclear, construction, food and beverage, and industrial.

 How Do Toxic Gas Detectors Work?